 33. Publish a Robots.txt File - A robots.txt file goes on your website’s server and grants search engine robots permission to get to parts of your website.
 Here's a tool you can use to scan your site and see if you have a robots.txt file.
 If you see a page with some text on it you’re probably good.
 If you need to create a robots.txt file for your site here's a tool to use.

 35. Add a "Review Us on Google" Button - Add a button to the footer of your website people can click to visit your agency’s page on Google and write a review.
 Reviews help your search rankings and can encourage others to do business with you.
-I encourage agents to put their review button in an inconspicuous place like the footer of the site.
+If you're not using an online review funnel that weeds out the unhappy customers I encourage agents to put their review button in an inconspicuous place like the footer of the site.
 Then it's easy to tell happy customers where the button is.
 At the same time you don’t want it so noticeable every unhappy client who comes to your site will be encouraged to share their 2 cents.

 36. Add a Facebook Page Plugin to Your Site - Have you ever seen those little Facebook widgets on other websites that have pictures of the fans and maybe the last post?
 Those are Facebook Page Plugins and you can get code to embed one on your website right here.

 37. Use a To Do List App for Blog Ideas - This is one of my absolute most favorite ideas because I do it myself every single day.
 Get a free “to do list” app for creating to do lists and use it as your idea notebook.
 Look for an app with the ability to create many lists and is easy to use.
 Use that app to jot down your content ideas whenever inspiration strikes.
 I personally use Evernote for this and my phone has a list for blog articles, marketing ideas, facebook meme ideas, work for my assistant to do, and ideas to save the world.